-Section 1906 Incentive Grant Program to Prohibit Racial Profiling
+Section 1906 Incentive Grant Program to Prohibit Racial Profiling and analysis of the data.

-The West Virginia Legislature passed the Racial Profiling Data Collection Act (17G-2-4 of the West Virginia Code).
-Legislative Rule 149-5-1 sets the standards for the collection, reporting, compilation, and analysis of the data.
 This was enacted May 10, 2006 with January 1, 2007 as the date of implementation.
 The Division of Motor Vehicles is charged with facilitation of the project and the Division of Criminal Justice Services is charged with the analysis and publishing of a written report at the conclusion of the first year.
-In applying for Section 1906 funding, the DMV will use all funding received toward this effort.
-It will require every law enforcement officer to complete a Motor Vehicle Stop Form when making a traffic stop in violation of the traffic code, either electronically or by paper form.
-This information will be scanned or downloaded into a data base at a central location monthly.
-The yearly data base will be dumped to Criminal Justice Services for their analysis.
-All funding received will be directed to fund the complete implementation of this project.
+It requires every law enforcement officer to complete a Motor Vehicle Stop Form when making a traffic stop in violation of the traffic code, either electronically or by paper form.
+This information is scanned or downloaded into a data base at a central location monthly.
+The yearly data base is provided to Criminal Justice Services for their analysis.
+All funding received will be directed to continue to fund the complete implementation of this project.
+Implementation of electronic submission of this form will be the emphasis in the coming year.
+Emphasis will also be placed on improving the rejection rate of uncompleted or incorrect forms.
+The current rejection rate is approximately 30%, and a goal of 15% rejection or better is proposed.
 The recipients of these funds will be the Division of Motor Vehicles, Department of Transportation, Criminal Justice Services, and state and local law enforcement agencies.